Korean Air Fryer Chicken

-Leftovers will last for up to 3 days in the fridge.
+Leftover Air Fryer Korean spicy chicken will last for up to 3 days in the fridge.
 They will be incredibly tasty but unfortunately the chicken won’t retain its crispiness once put in the fridge.
-You can reheat the chicken in the microwave, in a skillet on medium high heat for 4-5 minutes, or in the oven at 375 degrees Fahrenheit for 8-10 minutes until hot.
+You can reheat the Korean fried chicken in the microwave, in a skillet on medium high heat for 4-5 minutes, or in the oven at 375 degrees Fahrenheit for 8-10 minutes until hot.

 Here are other recipes using chicken thighs that you might enjoy…